YEPaul/Non-Unitary-Neutrino-Oscillation/README.md

-The code is authored by Jianrong (Paul) Tang based on
+he code is written by Jianrong (Paul) Tang based on https://github.com/shengfong/nuprobe by Chee Sheng Fong.